Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Space-like cuts

-using the definition of $\eta$ and the inequality $1+x\leq \ee^x$ for all $x\in \mathbb{R}$. \Cref{thm:bound_on_overhead} then implies that we can use the procedure in \Cref{sec:double_hadamard} with the decomposition $\Gamma$ to estimate $\Tr(X U \rho U^\dag)$ to within accuracy $\veps/2$ using $O(\ee^{8\eta t}/\veps^2)$ independent executions of the random circuits described therein, which act locally on $A R_A$ and $B R_B$ as required.
+for $r$ at least $t$.
+The bound in Eq.~\eqref{eq:gamma_magnitude} follows from the inequality $\eta_2\leq \eta_1$.
+Furthermore, if $r$ is at least, say, $100 \eta^2t^2$, then $\phi(\Gamma)=O(\ee^{2\eta t})$.
+The bound in \Cref{thm:bound_on_overhead} then implies that we can use the procedure in \Cref{sec:double_hadamard} with the decomposition $\Gamma$ to estimate $\Tr(X U \rho U^\dag)$ to within accuracy $\veps/2$ using $O(\ee^{4\eta t}/\veps^2)$ independent executions of the random circuits described therein, which act locally on $A R_A$ and $B R_B$ as required.
 It remains to show that this procedure, including the classical post-processing step, can be implemented efficiently.
-Since $X$ is efficiently measurable by assumption, and the procedure in \Cref{sec:double_hadamard} involves computing the empirical mean of the observable $\phi(\Gamma)\left[(\sigma_z)_{R_A}\otimes (\sigma_z)_{R_B}\otimes X_{AB}\right]$ on the output of some random circuits, it suffices to show that we can efficiently i) implement a given circuit from the ensemble ii) sample from the appropriate distribution for $\Gamma$, as described in \Cref{eq:algo_prob_dist} and iii) compute $\phi(\Gamma)$.
+Since $X$ is efficiently measurable by assumption, and the procedure in \Cref{sec:double_hadamard} involves computing the empirical mean of the observable $\phi(\Gamma)\left[(\sigma_z)_{R_A}\otimes (\sigma_z)_{R_B}\otimes X_{AB}\right]$ on the output of some random circuits, it suffices to show that we can efficiently i) compute $\phi(\Gamma)$, ii) implement a given circuit from the ensemble, and iii) sample from the appropriate distribution for $\Gamma$, as described in \cref{eq:algo_prob_dist}.